Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab1-ArmAndAppService.md

 # Lab: Azure App Service

-In this  lab, you will create three Azure App Services: one to host a public-facing web site, one to host a web API to be consumed by mobile applications, and one to host a management web site.
-Each of these three Azure App Service, instances will all use the same App Service Plan, meaning they share the same compute resources.
+In this  lab, you will create three **Azure App Services**: one to host a public-facing web site, one to host a web API to be consumed by mobile applications, and one to host a management web site.
+Each of these three Azure App Service, instances will all use the same **App Service Plan**, meaning they share the same compute resources.

 ### Step 1: Create a Resource Group

 Anything you create in Azure must belong to a Resource Group.
-You can group your resources however you like - there's nothing stopping you putting every Azure service you want to use in its own Resource Group.
+You can group your resources however you like—there's nothing stopping you putting every Azure service you want to use in its own Resource Group.
 However, in general if your subscription hosts multiple services, you would group related Azure resources together.
 For example, if you have a web site that requires a Redis Cache instance,